-The Pool Lifeguard course includes all of the skills that a lifeguard will need to provide constant supervision to a swimming pool.
+The Pool Lifeguard course includes all of the skills that a lifeguard will need to provide constant supervision of a swimming pool.
 The course includes pool rescue, CPR, first aid practical techniques and theory knowledge.

-The course is traditionally delivered over 1 week with the end of course assessment on the last day of the course.
+The course is traditionally delivered over I week with a minimum course length of 34 hours plus a 2 hour assessment on the last day of the course.